Critical Temperatures of Excited Holographic Superconductors in Born--Infeld Electrodynamics on a Reissner--Nordstr\"om--AdS Background: Numerical Results

-The multi-peak structure observed in the conductivity plots for the excited states is worth discussing.
-In holographic superconductors, excited states often exhibit multiple resonance peaks in their optical conductivity, which can be attributed to the presence of nodes in the scalar field profile.
-These nodes create multiple length scales in the dual field theory, leading to several characteristic energy scales.
-The Born-Infeld parameter $b$ affects these peaks by modifying the effective potential for the gauge field in the bulk.
-Our calculations show that as $b$ increases, the resonance peaks tend to shift to higher frequencies, reflecting the increased nonlinearity in the electromagnetic sector.
-This behavior is consistent with previous studies of nonlinear electrodynamics effects on holographic superconductors.
+The multi-peak structure in conductivity plots for excited states is worth discussing.
+Excited states often exhibit multiple resonance peaks in optical conductivity due to nodes in the scalar field profile.
+These nodes create multiple length scales, leading to several characteristic energy scales.
+The Born-Infeld parameter $b$ affects these peaks by modifying the effective potential for the gauge field.
+As $b$ increases, resonance peaks shift to higher frequencies, reflecting increased nonlinearity in the electromagnetic sector.

+To further establish the physical origin of the gapless behavior (and distinguish it from numerical artifacts), we examine the behavior of $\mathrm{Re}\sigma(\omega \to 0)$ as a function of pressure $P$.
+Figure \ref{fig:sigma_zero} shows that $\mathrm{Re}\sigma(0)$ transitions from zero (gapped phase) to non-zero (gapless phase) as $P$ crosses the threshold for each excited state.
+This smooth transition is characteristic of a genuine phase transition driven by the competition between Born-Infeld screening and geometric deformation, not a numerical artifact.